-Utilities' main interest is simply acquiring the amount of land necessary to build and operate a transmission line.
+Utilities' main interest is simply acquiring the amount of land necessary to build and operate a transmission line and not acquiring more land than is necessary for that purpose.

 Landowners generally prefer to retain ownership of the property so they can maintain better control over its use within the easement restrictions.
-Often, retaining ownership allows the landowner continued use of the property for things such as agricultural operations, yard extensions or open space, and allowing the property to continue to contribute positively and productively to the owner.
+Often, retaining ownership allows the landowner continued use of the property for things such as agricultural operations, yard extensions or open space.
+Most adjacent uses pose no threat to the line and do not create a public hazard.